-Methane-Content CNG refers to compressed natural gas with a very high proportion of methane (CH₄), typically ranging between 85% and 98%, processed and compressed to high pressure (200–250 bar) for use as a clean, efficient, and economical fuel.
+Methane-Content CNG refers to compressed natural gas with a very high proportion of methane (CH₄)—typically 85% to 98%—processed and compressed to high pressure (200–250 bar) for use as a clean, efficient, and economical fuel.
+Unlike LNG, which is liquefied at cryogenic temperatures, Methane-Content CNG is supplied and consumed in gaseous form, making it suitable for direct use in engines, burners, boilers, and generators.

-High methane concentration significantly enhances combustion stability, energy efficiency, and emission performance, making Methane-Content CNG one of the most preferred fuels for automotive, industrial, commercial, and power-generation applications.
+High methane concentration significantly enhances combustion stability, energy efficiency, and emission performance, making Methane-Content CNG one of the most preferred fuels for automotive, industrial, commercial, and power generation applications.

 Composition & Quality Profile